orocommerce/documentation/getting_started/my_oro/oauth.rst

 .. important:: For security reasons, the Client Secret is displayed only once -- immediately after you have created a new application.
 You cannot view the Client Secret anywhere in the application once you close this dialog, so make sure you save it somewhere safe so you can access it later.

 You can add as many applications as you need for any of your existing organizations.
-All added applications are displayed in the grid and you can filter them by name, organization and status.
+All added applications are displayed in the grid, and you can filter them by name, organization, and status.

 .. hint:: Use the |IcMore| **More Options** menu to edit, deactivate or delete an application.